-I am a 26-year-old Chinese-Indonesian lawyer currently living in London.
-Prior to this, I’ve lived in Jakarta, Singapore, Berkeley, and New York City.
+I am a 27-year-old Chinese-Indonesian lawyer currently living in New York City.
+Prior to this, I’ve lived in Jakarta, Singapore, Berkeley, and London.
 I get restless quite easily, no doubt as a result of being a third-culture kid.
 It’s this trait that has kept me traveling whenever possible and thirsty for exploration anytime else.

 Estherina’s World.
 I started this website as an online diary of sorts.
 A way to document my avid globetrotting, shopaholism, and frequent nom fests.
 Since then, it has grown into a living, breathing record of my favorite sights, sounds, tastes, and feels.
 My hope is that it becomes both a source of inspiration and information for all of you.